-Our management board has provided for the establishment of an audit committee, a compensation committee and a nominating and governance committee following our reorganization into a Delaware corporation, which will occur substantially simultaneously with the effectiveness of the registration statement of which this prospectus is a part.
+Our management board has provided for the establishment of an audit committee, a compensation committee and a nominating and governance committee following our reorganization into a Delaware corporation, which will occur immediately prior to the effectiveness of the registration statement of which this prospectus is a part.
 The composition and function of each of these committees is described below.